 ARCTIC OIL DEVELOPMENT

-Alaska’s north coast and ocean waters are teeming with species found in few other places, and many of them are now under threat.
-The Western Arctic Reserve and the Arctic National Wildlife Refuge provide critical denning areas for polar bears, support vast caribou herds and are essential nesting grounds for thousands of bird species, including threatened eiders and yellow-billed loons.
+The Western Arctic Reserve and the Arctic National Wildlife Refuge provide critical denning areas for polar bears; support vast caribou herds; and are essential nesting grounds for thousands of bird species, including threatened eiders and yellow-billed loons.
 The sea ice of the Arctic Ocean is hunting and denning habitat for polar bears and a foraging platform for Pacific walrus and numerous Arctic ice seal species.
 Under the sea ice, endangered bowhead whales and other whale species live off the biological richness of the Arctic Ocean.

-Nearly all Arctic species are at risk from global warming.
-But that’s not the only problem: In a drastically changing environment, Arctic species must now contend with dirty, industrial fossil fuel development.
+Nearly all Arctic species are at risk from climate change.
+But that’s not the only problem: In a drastically changing environment that’s heating up at more than twice the average global warming rate, Arctic species must now contend with dirty, industrial fossil fuel development.

-On land, we’ve been working to save the Arctic National Wildlife Refuge since 2001, when we forced the Bush administration to release information about the impacts of Arctic Refuge oil drilling on polar bears.
-Lobbyists and government agencies continue to push for destructive drilling.
-The Obama administration is in the process of comprehensive planning for the Arctic Refuge, and we’re working to secure full wilderness protection for the entire refuge, including the biologically rich coastal plain.
+We’ve been working to save the Arctic National Wildlife Refuge since 2001, when we forced the Bush administration to release information about the impacts of Arctic Refuge oil drilling on polar bears.
+The oil industry continues to push for destructive drilling and sadly has convinced the Trump administration and congressional Republicans to open the area up to oil leasing, but we’re fighting to ensure it stays off limits to oil activity.